Ajmer Monuments

 organised.

-To Reach Sarwar Sherif You can take a
+To Reach Sarwar Sherif Dargah you can

-ST bus from Ajmer Bus Stand which
+take a ST bus from Ajmer Bus Stand

-to Sarwar.
-It take around two hous to reach Sarwar.
+Ajmer to Sarwar.
+It take around two

-Mazar (Tomb) of Hazrat Khawaja Garib
+Mazar of Hazrat Khawaja Garib Nawaz's

-Nawaz's (r.a.)
+(r.a.)
 Daughter

-Khwaja Sahib,
+of Khwaja

 Dhai Din ka Jhopra, Ajmer

-made of red stone and located at a high place.
+is a Grand Mosque, is located at a high place.
 Sultan Shamsuddin

 Altamash got it repaired and made some modifications.
 One